zalando/postgres-operator/README.md

 RUN go get github.com/derekparker/delve/cmd/dlv
 ```

-* Update the `Makefile` to build the project with debugging symbols
+* Update the `Makefile` to build the project with debugging symbols.
+For that
+  you need to add `gcflags` to a build target for corresponding OS (e.g. linux)

 ```
 -gcflags "-N -l"
 ```

-* Run `postgres-operator` under the delve
+* Run `postgres-operator` under the delve.
+For that you need to replace
+  `ENTRYPOINT` with the following `CMD`:

 ```
 CMD ["/root/go/bin/dlv", "--listen=:DLV_PORT", "--headless=true", "--api-version=2", "exec", "/postgres-operator"]